peteraba/peteraba.com/content/blog/coolest-go-projects.md

 +++
 draft = false
 section = "blog"
-title = "Coolest Open Source Go Projects in the Wild" description = "Find out how is used in the wild" pubdate = "2017-05-29T10:56:00+01:00" date = "2017-05-29T10:56:00+01:00" keywords = ["go"]
+title = "Coolest Open Source Go Projects in the Wild - 2017" description = "Find out how Go is used in the wild" pubdate = "2017-05-29T10:56:00+01:00" date = "2017-05-29T10:56:00+01:00" keywords = ["go"]